agmzcr/pokeapi-react/README.md

 # PokéAPI React Application

 This project is a simple Pokédex built with React, fetching data from the [PokéAPI](https://pokeapi.co/).
-It allows users to search for Pokémon by name and view detailed information.
+Allows users to view Pokémon by name and see detailed information.

 ## Features